Jaimegcaam/web-scraper/README.md

 # Web Scrapper with NodeJs

-Simple Web Scraper using the Spanish newspaper 'La Razon'.
+Simple Web Scraper using the Spanish newspaper 'La Razón'.

 ### Requirements 📋